romstad/Chess.jl/docs/src/manual.md

 which takes two parameters: A chess board and a move.
 The move can be either a value of the `Move` type or a string representing a move in UCI or SAN notation.

-The `Move` type is described in more detail later.
-For now, let's see how to use `domove` to make a move given by short algebraic notation (SAN):
+The `Move` type is described in more detail in the API reference.
+For now, let's see how to use `domove` to make a move given in short algebraic notation (SAN):

 ```julia-repl
 julia> domove(b, "e4")